newsnowlabs/runcvm/README.md

 - `docker run` arguments affecting the container will not all generally have the expected or even a supported effect on the VM.
 For example, while files and directories can be bind-mounted (and volumes mounted), sockets bind-mounted from the host will not be accessible from within the VM.
 - `docker exec` doesn't currently support `-i` or `-t`.
 - The exit code of the `docker run` entrypoint is not currently returned.
+- The DKVM software package at `/opt/dkvm` is mounted read-only within DKVM containers.
+Container applications cannot compromise DKVM, but they can execute binaries from within the DKVM package.

 ## DKVM with Dockside